Tuesday, March 22, 2022

 Tip #1: Replace the stock hardware.

 The way I see it, the most important thing is to have an instrument that stays in tune.
 If it doesn't, then it really doesn't matter how well you play it, because it will always sound like an instrument that only produces sour notes, mocking even the most meager attempts at virtuosity.
-Even Moonlight Sonata would sound something akin to stray cats getting funky.
+Even Moonlight Sonata would sound something akin to stray cats getting it on.

 After the tuners, the second most important thing is replacing the pickups, as that can make a huge difference in shaping the overall sound.
 Stock pickups usually suck, and using a soldering iron isn't very difficult.
 Just don't breathe in the fumes when you're doing it and be sure to unplug it when you're done.
 (That's the dad in me talking.)
 I'm sure there are videos out there to walk you through the process.